blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

 ### Redeemer

-**When spending an output** locked by a script, the transaction includes an **additional payload** called *redeemer*. \
+When spending an output locked by a script, the transaction includes an **additional payload** called *redeemer*.
-These data can be used by the validator to verify and fulfill the output's spending conditions. \
+These data can be used by the validator to verify and fulfill the output's spending conditions.
 For example, if the spending condition of an output is: "the redeeming address is allowed to spend this output only if they provide a preimage to a given hash", a well written contract will allow the user to pass the preimage through the redeemer field and it will check it.
-In the simple UTxO model (like Bitcoin's one), redeemers (also called **witnesses**) are just the partecipants signatures. \
-On the other hand, following the Cardano's eUTxO ([extended-UTxO](https://docs.cardano.org/learn/eutxo-explainer/)) model, redeemers contain *arbitrary data* (as long as it is supported by the underlying Plutus Core layer).
+In the Cardano [extended UTxO](https://docs.cardano.org/learn/eutxo-explainer/) model, redeemers contain *arbitrary data* (as long as it is supported by the underlying Plutus Core layer).

-In our Bet contract, the ```Redeemer``` type has three different values corresponding to the three different **actions** allowed by the contract.
+In our Bet contract, the ```Redeemer``` is a sum between three different types corresponding to the three different **actions** allowed by the contract.

 ```ml
 type Redeemer {